 The demands of schoolwork can put too much stress on a child’s visual system.
 Toddlers use their eyes mostly for looking at distance, school requires children's eyes to focus on very close, small work for hours every day.
 This can cause vision problems to arise.
 Children seldom realize that their eyes are under too much strain, and they rarely report vision problems.
 Because their vision is "normal" to them, they think everyone sees the way they do.

 But children can pass a school eye chart test and still have undetected vision problems which are affecting their school work.
 The eye chart just checks a child’s sharpness of vision at distance (20/20), but reading requires many other visual skills.
 The eye chart test can’t tell is a child’s eyes are healthy, or if he can track a line of print without losing his place, focus his eyes comfortably, or use his two eyes together for long periods of time.
 School vision screenings are no substitute for a complete eye examination by your family optometrist.

 Choosing an Eye Doctor for Learning-Related Vision Problems

 In order to check if your child has developed adequate visual skills for success in school, your choice of an eye doctor is very important.
 Routine exams will check to see if your child's eyes are healthy and if he/she needs glasses to see clearly, and all eye doctors can do this.
 However, children who struggle in school need additional tests beyond a routine eye exam.
 Here are some help in choosing an eye doctor:

-However, MOST optometrists aren't specially trained in children's vision care.
+Most optometrists aren't specially trained in children's vision care.
 WE ARE.
-We have the largest, busiest kid's vision practice in Kansas.
-When you call, you must have the 3 PILLARS of VISION checked.
+We have the largest, children's vision practice in Kansas.
 Ideally, you need a pediatric optometrist who specializes in learning-related vision problems.
 These optometrists are called "developmental" optometrists, and they are credentialed and board certified.
 See COVD.ORG for more information.